nmonareng/TSA-Complaints/README.md

 Using Malloy, a summary of complaints by country has been generated and this is the code:

+This calculation helps analyze the proportion of total complaints attributed to different countries, providing insights into geographic trends in traveler concerns.

 ```
 SubCategory_Complaints -> {
     group_by: Airport_code.country_name